07740 877 544 [email protected]

 Which type of raised letters is best for your business?

 There are lots of materials to choose from.
 Metals, plastics, woods, and composites, in varying thicknesses, colours, and finishes.

-Establishing your budget is also wise.
+It’s wise to establish your budget too.
 Often, larger and/or thicker letters will cost more than flatter letters.
-Illumination and other add-ons such as specialist finishes increase the cost.
+Illumination and other add-ons such as specialist finishes will increase costs.